-The first written records of Guasha are 700 years old although the modality could be much older.
-Virtually the same as Guasha, IASTM was also developed by western medical professionals through years of detailed research.
+The first written records of guasha are 700 years old, although the modality could be much older.
+Virtually the same as guasha, IASTM was developed and refined by western medical professionals through years of detailed research.
 The use of these tools and their effectiveness has been scientifically validated repeatedly.

 IASTM and guasha begin with applying lotion to the skin to reduce friction between the tool and the skin.
 This allows a precision, sensitivity, and depth that cannot be accomplished with the hands.
 Guasha and IASTM tools make it easier to detect and treat dysfunction in the fascia.
 The tools magnify the abnormalities (scars, restrictions, and adhesions) in the fascia and make it easier to locate the area to treat.
 The use of guasha and IASTM tools focuses the force through an area smaller than your finger with less friction.
 The goal of the treatment is to trigger the inflammatory response, which stimulates the healing and remodeling of an injured area.
 A course of treatments can convert fibrotic tissues into healthier, more functional, and less painful areas.

 The benefits of performing IASTM and guasha in conjunction with acupuncture include:

 reduced need for anti-inflammatory medication